DDE-64-bit/DDE-Agents/README.md

 export OPENAI_API_KEY='super-secret-key'
 ```

+## Requirements

+You need to have ollama installed, you can download it [here](https://ollama.com/)
+This is important if you want to use local GGUF models.

 ## Documentation
-For detailed documentation on all the functionalities, visit the full [AgentSDK Docs](./documentation/documentation.md).
+For detailed documentation on all the functionalities, visit the full [DDE Agents Docs](./documentation/documentation.md).

-For other agents made with this SDK please have a look at [this]() repository.
+For other agents made with this SDK please have a look at [this](https://github.com/DDE-64-bit/AI-agents) repository.